River75731/Trash-Mechanics/README.md

 # Trash-Mechanics
-An simple game in which you need to classify your garbages and throw them into correct dustbin, coded with C++ and FLTK library.
+A simple game in which you need to classify your garbages and throw them into correct dustbins, coded with C++ and FLTK library.

 # Tool Specification
 Coding System : Visual Studio (Windows 10 SDK Ver 10.0.17134.0)